Climate Action Incentive Payment

 Spouse – the person to whom you are legally married.

-The climate action incentive payment (CAIP) is a tax-free amount paid to help individuals and families offset the cost of the federal pollution pricing.
-The quarterly CAIP is available to eligible residents of Alberta, Saskatchewan, Manitoba, and Ontario.
-Residents of New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island are eligible for payments beginning July 1, 2023 because the federal fuel charge will only apply to these provinces as of that date.
-The CAIP consists of a basic amount and a 10% supplement for residents of small and rural communities.
+The Canada Carbon Rebate (CCR) is a tax-free amount paid to help individuals and families offset the cost of the federal carbon pollution pricing.
+The quarterly CCR is available to eligible residents of Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.
+The CCR consists of a basic amount and a supplement for residents of small and rural communities.

 Eligibility criteria